cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   details the available contexts that can be called to retrieve different messages.
 - Log messages of an application can be viewed in the :ref:`CDAP UI <cdap-ui>` by clicking the *Logs* tab of an application.

+Application logs are stored in locations specified by properties in the :ref:`cdap-site.xml <appendix-cdap-default-logging>` file:

+- For CDAP Standalone: the property ``log.collection.root`` (default ``${local.data.dir}/logs``) is the root location for collecting logs when in Standalone CDAP.

+- For Distributed CDAP: tbd

 .. _master-service-logging-configuration: